 I hold a Bachelor of Economics and Bachelor of Laws, and I have a long history of supporting charities and community organisations.
 First and foremost, my role is to represent the people of Brisbane at home and in Canberra.

-With my experience in the private, public and not-for-profit sectors, I am a strong voice for Brisbane and part of Prime Minister Malcolm Turnbull’s team.
+With my experience in the private, public and not-for-profit sectors, I am a strong voice for Brisbane and part of the Coalition team.

 - Elected to the House of Representatives for Brisbane, Queensland, 2016.